samuelola/UserManagementSystemApi/README.md

 2. Test Registration for name field less than three.
 3. Test Registration for password that do not contain mixed characters.
 4. Test Registration for password that is the same with the confirm password.
-5. Test Registration for Admin (Role_id=1) with a unique email.
+5. Test Registration for Admin with a unique email.
+6. Test Registration for empty password field.
+7. Test Registration for empty name field.

  #### Tests for Login:
-1. Test Login for user with wrong password.
+1. Test Login with Invalid Email.
-2. Test Login for user with correct credentials.
+2. Test Login with Invalid Password.
-3. Test Login for user with wrong credentials.
+3. Test Login with Invalid Email and Password.

  #### Tests for Users:
-1. Test for retrieving a user details after authentication..
+1. Test for retrieving users details as an Admin.
-2. Test for user to see if it has permission to create users.
+2. Test for an Authenticated user to create users.
-3. Test for User that has already been updated.
-4. Test for User that is not Admin have permission to retrieve users.
+3. Test for an Admin to create users.
+4. Test for retrieving users as an authenticated user.
 5. Test for User that is not Admin have permission to delete users.